informatics-isi-edu/deriva-client/README.md

 ```

 ##### IMPORTANT NOTE:
-While a virtual environment installation is generally the safest way to
+While a _virtual environment_ installation is generally the safest way to
 install and isolate multiple software packages, it also must be
 _activated_ before use.
-If this requirement is too strict, the
+If this requirement is too cumbersome, the
 recommended alternative is to install the software into a
 _user environment_ instead.
 See the complete installation procedure
 below for more information.